hwakabh/edx-cs50-c/week2/README.md

 The problem Sets for Fall Class of 2020 is available [here](https://cs50.harvard.edu/x/2020/psets/2/), but this directory is also included the ones of past classes.

 - [readability](https://cs50.harvard.edu/x/2020/psets/2/readability/)
+  - Computes the approximate grade level needed to comprehend some text with `Coleman-Liau index`

 - [caesar](https://cs50.harvard.edu/x/2020/psets/2/caesar/)
   - `Caesar encryption` basic